-- 4.1 The Gender Representation on Public Boards (Scotland) Act was passed in 2018 requiring boards to appoint in the interest of achieving 50% women members where there are two or more equally suitable candidates, one of whom is a woman, for a non-executive vacancy. - 4.2 GCRB has adhered to the new legislation in all of its recruitment activity.
-The recent recruitment round has resulted in a move towards the optimum balance to a 40%/60% balance of women to men in the non-executive membership of the Board (compared with 30%/70% in 2021-22).
-This was on the basis that the three candidates chosen (two women, one man) were judged unanimously by the recruitment panel to be the three best-qualified candidates for the roles. - 4.3 The two other new appointments in 2021-22 two Student Members were made on the basis of election processes.
-Both are women. - 4.4 Other equalities data is retained (anonymised) when new GCRB Board Members are appointed, but is not currently collected by Scottish Government.
+- 4.1 The Gender Representation on Public Boards (Scotland) Act was passed in 2018 requiring boards to appoint in the interest of achieving 50% women members where there are two or more equally suitable candidates, one of whom is a woman, for a non-executive vacancy. - 4.2 GCRB has adhered to the legislation in all of its recruitment activity.
+One vacancy has arisen in the past year but there has been no non-executive recruitment activity due to the ongoing regional review, therefore a progress report is not included. - 4.3 The ongoing regional review has also affected progress in areas such as developing joint approaches to recruitment and external-facing activities with the assigned colleges. - 4.4 Two new student members have been appointed for 2023-24 on the basis of election processes.
+Both are women. - 4.5 Other equalities data besides gender is collected (anonymised) by GCRB if provided when new GCRB Board Members are appointed but is not currently collected by Scottish Government.

 Male Female

-Full Board 9 members: 50% 9 members: 50%
+Full Board 8 members: 47% 9 members: 53%

 By membership category

 Chair of the Board • 1

-Non-Executives 6: 60% 4: 40%
+Non-Executives 5: 56% 4: 44%

 Assigned College Chairs 3: 100% •

-Staff Members • 2:100%
+Staff Members • 2: 100%

-Student Members • 2:100%
+Student Members • 2: 100%